Scenic USA - California

 Photo by Ken Reece

-California’s Big Sur Region extends nearly 100 miles southward from Carmel, dominated by the coastal Santa Lucia Mountains.
+California’s Big Sur Region extends nearly 100 miles southward from Carmel, a land dominated by the coastal Santa Lucia Mountains.
 This area, well known for its grand scenery, was sparsely populated until U.S. Highway 1 arrived in 1937.
 It took another ten years before the area was connected to a power grid.
-One resident, Christopher McWay, took full advantage of this quiet sanctuary and Big Sur vistas on his Saddle Rock Ranch.
-Lathrop and Helen Hooper Brown, a former New York Congressman and his wife, purchased the Saddle Rock Ranch and built their home at today's Waterfall Overlook.
+One resident, Christopher McWay, took full advantage of this quiet sanctuary and Big Sur views from his Saddle-rock Ranch.
+Lathrop and Helen Hooper Brown, a former New York Congressman and his wife, purchased the Saddle-Rock Ranch and built their home at today's Waterfall Overlook.
 Friend of neighboring Julia Pfeiffer Burns, Mrs. Brown eventually donated her 1800 acre ranchland to the state as a park, ensuring a lasting tribute to Julia’s memory.

-Here at Julia Pfeiffer Burns State Park, the Big Sur’s dramatic cliffs drop hundreds of feet to the sea.
-McWay Falls, The only waterfall to drop directly into the Pacific Ocean, plunges 100 feet into McWay Cove below.
-A short trail leads out to McWay Falls Overlook, providing all visitors with this remarkable view.
+Here at Julia Pfeiffer Burns State Park the park's land stretches from the shoreline to 3000 foot ridges in the Coastal Mountains.
+Just above the beach, the Big Sur’s dramatic cliffs drop hundreds of feet to the sea.
+McWay Falls, the only waterfall to drop directly into the Pacific Ocean, plummets 100 feet into McWay Cove below.
+While the beach is inaccessible, a trail leads out to McWay Falls Overlook providing visitors with a remarkable view.

 All Rights Reserved